QVoG-BUAA/QVoG-Engine-TS/README.md

 # QVoG Engine

+QVoG Query Engine is the execution engine of the top-level graph query language for vulnerability.

 > [!WARNING]
-> THIS PROJECT IS A WORK IN PROGRESS

-QVoG Engine and built-in query library.

-> [!NOTE]
-> Use Node.js 22 or higher, it seems to have some issues with older versions.
+> Node.js 22 or higher required.

 ## Build